Florida Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 After doing your research, you or someone you trust should visit any nursing homes you’re considering before making a final decision.
 Call first to make an appointment for the visit, and arrive with a list of questions, such as: Does the residence offer social activities?
 Does it provide transportation social?
 Are there private spaces for when you have visitors?
 What are the meals like?
 CMS has a comprehensive “Nursing home checklist” you can use to evaluate a nursing home while visiting.

-According to CMS data, Florida nursing homes averaged 18.2 health deficiencies from 2019-2022, which is less than the national average of 25.7.
-Florida nursing homes also averaged 7.9 fire deficiencies, which is also less than the nationwide average of 13.5 And only 2.5% of residents in Florida nursing homes reported depressive symptoms, which is much better than the national average of 8.1%.
+According to CMS data, Florida nursing homes averaged 18.5 health deficiencies per year from 2018-2023, which is less than the national average of 27.2.
+Florida nursing homes also averaged 7.2 fire deficiencies, which is also less than the nationwide average of 13.5 And only 2.8% of residents in Florida nursing homes reported depressive symptoms, which is much better than the national average of 9%.